-A different way to ask the question would be: “Will the $44B raised by EU/IL Unicorns in the past couple of years be enough to help them grow into their valuation?”.
-In other words, what efficiency level do they need to reach in order to avoid a down round.
+A different way to ask the question would be: “Will the $44B raised by EU/IL Unicorns in the past couple of years be enough to help them grow into their valuation?”
+In other words, what efficiency level do these unicorns need to reach in order to avoid a down round.
 If this level of efficiency is reasonable, then we should expect these companies to avoid a down round.
 If it’s challenging, then it’s likely that these down rounds will happen.

 To do this analysis, we have assumed a 10x average revenue multiple for the next round of financing and calculated the revenue gap.
 Then we compare this revenue gap with the capital remaining on their balance sheet to calculate how much they can invest to generate $1 of incremental revenue.
 In our experience, investing around $1.5+ for every incremental $1 of ARR is something relatively achievable.
 Getting to sub $1 for every incremental $1 of ARR is challenging (while maintaining a high growth rate).

-We’ve bucketed the 122 European and Israeli cloud unicorns by revenue range and the analysis shown below shows that, except for the $0-50m ARR bucket, most companies should be able to grow their valuation, avoiding a down road, but getting to a 2x upround will be challenging.
+We’ve bucketed the 122 European and Israeli cloud unicorns by revenue range and the analysis shown below shows that, outside of the $0-50m ARR bucket, most companies should be able to grow their valuation and avoid a down round.
+However, getting to a 2x up-round will be challenging.

 2022 Accel Euroscape

-This year, we’ve screened 2200+ companies across more than 25 countries to build the list of what we think are the most promising early stage cloud companies across Europe and Israel with more than $1m in ARR but not yet a unicorn.
+This year, we’ve screened 2200+ companies across more than 25 countries to build the list of what we think are the most promising early stage cloud companies across Europe and Israel.
+These companies have more than $1m in ARR, but are not yet unicorns.
 Combined, they represent 20,000 employees, have raised $8B and their employee growth rate has been above 115% in the past year.
 You can see the full list of companies in the full presentation.

 To conclude our report this year, we’ve highlighted six trends, which we think have a strong chance of generating the future champions of the European and Israeli cloud ecosystem: